 I thought it was time to look at updating assignment 1.
-I am nearing the end of the course and after my tutor feedback on A3 I am trying to be more organised, less rushed and less ‘last minute’ about everything.
-So I’m looking over the course material to check I’ve understood the points made, to follow up any research I didn’t look at initially and to ensure I am taking on and actioning the points made by my tutor.
+After my tutor feedback on A3 I am trying to be more organised, less rushed and less ‘last minute’ about everything.
+So I’m looking over the course material and feedback to check I’ve understood the points made, to follow up any research I didn’t look at initially and to ensure I am taking on and actioning the points made by my tutor.
 At the beginning of the course I felt that I wanted to look at other people’s ideas after I’d processed and developed my own and that feeling has now changed significantly.
 Really I think that’s been one of my main learning points, but in the context of distance learning I found that research difficult as initially I did not have access to a physical library and everything was online which is just not as helpful for me personally.
 The physicality of the text is important to me, perhaps it’s the same with images which raises interesting questions.
 I think it may be about narrowing down – knowing what I can take seriously and what is dross.
 There’s so much information online how do I know which sources to trust or take seriously?
 It’s something else too though about a physical connection to the work that makes it more impactful and I think that’s a really important realisation in the context of photography and the digital medium in which it is now most commonly viewed and shared.

 Reflecting on my tutor feedback

 There was a feeling of ambivalence that came across in the work which he mentioned it would be good to return to; I do have mixed feelings about being here in Dorset.
-Also he idea that I was looking at this area I find myself in without trying to be a part of it.
+Also the idea that I was looking at this area I find myself in without trying to be a part of it.
 The main theme he picked up on was ‘home’, and he suggested that I should reflect on this theme to make updates.
 There was this idea of it being about becoming part of an environment / place / area whether national, local or domestic.
 He also suggested I map out themes and sub-themes for myself and look at the work of Martin Parr, Si Barber, Simon Roberts and Val Williams.
 I followed up all of these as suggested, but perhaps at the time wasn’t able to make as much use out of that initial research as I feel I can now.